ibr5500/we_fly_digital_frontend/README.md

 # We Fly Digital

 > We Fly Digital is a responsive app that lists flight reservations.
-A user can selects a specific airline, see the details page with its full description, and can click the "Reserve" button to reserve it.
-The user can also access the "Reserve" page from the navigation panel, add or delete a reservation or airline.
+A user can select a specific airline, see the details page with its full description, and can click the "Reserve" button to reserve it.
+The user can also access the "Reserve" page from the navigation panel, and add or delete a reservation or airline.

 ## API Documentation